ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Manhattan College Tuition Information

-Remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
-Many students pay much less than the sticker price after grants, scholarships, and tuition discounts are applied.
-Plus, student loans can make theprice of collegefeel more doable until you've finishing school and found a job.
+Remember, the total cost of tuition isn't the final cost for attending college.
+Many students owe much less than the total tuition after grants, scholarships, and tuition discounts are applied.
+And, student loans can make the amount you do have to pay out of pocket more manageable until after graduation.

-Manhattan College is a private, religious institution, which means it has the same tuition for residents of New York as it does for students who live in other states.
+Manhattan College is a private, religious institution, which means it has the same tuition for students from New York as it does for residents from other states.

 Public schools receive funds from the state to help them cover costs.
 Public, state schools can offer lower tuition for students who meet the requirements for in-state residency.